 12. General Provisions.

 12.1 Relationship of the Parties.
 The Parties are independent contractors.
 This Agreement does not create a partnership, franchise, joint venture, agency, fiduciary or employment relationship between the Parties.
+Neither Party will have the power to bind the other or incur obligations on the other Party’s behalf without the other Party’s prior written consent.

 12.2 No Third-Party Beneficiaries.
 There are no third-party beneficiaries to this Agreement.